The most beautiful waterfalls in Iceland that you must see

 • Sensation: a quiet tale

-Kirkjufellsfoss – the waterfall of the perfect photo
+Kirkjufellsfoss – the waterfall for the perfect picture

-With the famous Kirkjufell mountain as a backdrop, this waterfall is one of the most photographed in the world.
+With the famous Kirkjufell mountain in the background, this waterfall is among the most photographed in the world.
 At sunrise or sunset, when the light paints the sky in pink and gold, the place becomes pure magic.

 • Sensation: epic beauty

-Each waterfall is different.
-Some strike with might, others whisper in silence.
-But all remind you of one thing — that nature is the greatest creator.
-And that in this rugged, wet world, you can find a piece of your own soul.
+Every waterfall is different.
+Some hit you with might, others whisper in silence.
+But they all remind you of the same thing — that nature is the greatest artist.
+And in this rugged, wet world, you can find a piece of your own soul.

-Join Panic Frame & Travel and together let's get lost among the roar and silence of Iceland's most beautiful waterfalls.
+Join Panic Frame & Travel and let's get lost together in the roar and silence of Iceland's most beautiful waterfalls.

 Author: Martin Bonov